Alpha Function

 In the library

-Alpha-function, analogous with digestion, 35 and transformation of emotional experience, 59 as an unknown, 38, 39 defined, 25 effects of attacks on, 9 failure of, confuses objective and subjective, 59
+Alpha-function, analogous with digestion, 35 and transformation of emotional experience, 59 as an unknown, 38, 39 defined, 25 effects of attacks on, 9 failure of, confuses objective and subjective

-This index entry provides the most comprehensive structural map of alpha-function's role in Bion's theoretical system, cataloguing its defining attributes, relational properties, and pathological reversals.
+This index entry provides the most comprehensive structural overview of alpha-function’s role in the text, mapping its key relationships to digestion, emotional transformation, reverie, and the contact-barrier.

 Bion, Wilfred Ruprecht, Learning from Experience, 1962thesis